Brendan Donovan Player Props: Cardinals vs. Brewers

-After going 0-for-2 in his most recent game, Brendan Donovan and the St. Louis Cardinals take on the Milwaukee Brewers (who will start Brandon Woodruff) at 8:10 PM ET on Friday.
+After going 1-for-4 in his most recent game, Brendan Donovan and the St. Louis Cardinals face the Milwaukee Brewers (who will start Freddy Peralta) at 2:10 PM ET on Sunday.

 Brendan Donovan Game Info & Props vs. the Brewers